James Bamford: U.S.S. Liberty Advocacy

 Bamford is a strong supporter of the "USS Liberty Veterans Association" and has written many articles in support of survivors of the 1967 Israeli attack on the USS Liberty.
-He spoke on behalf of Liberty survivors at a 2004 U.S. State Department symposium that was convened in about the Six-Day War in response to the findings of the 2003 Moorer Commission and the 2004 release of Captain Ward Boston's affidavit pertaining to the USS Liberty incident.
-Other participants included Marc J. Susser, the State Department's official historian, A. Jay Cristol, who had just released his first book excusing the Liberty attack, and Michael B. Oren, a Middle Eastern historian and Israeli politician.
+He spoke at a 2004 U.S. State Department symposium that was convened in about the Six-Day War in response to the findings of the 2003 Moorer Commission and the 2004 release of Captain Ward Boston's affidavit pertaining to the USS Liberty incident.

 One of the chapters in Body of Secrets is titled "Blood" and is about the Liberty.
 He dedicates part of this chapter to discussing how U.S. Navy Chief Petty Officer Marvin E. Nowicki, a linguist aboard a Navy EC-121 that was flying overhead during the attack, intercepted Israeli communications that seemed to indicate they knew or suspected the ship they were attacking was American.
 He goes on to posit that the motivation for the Israeli attack on the Liberty was to cover-up the Ras Sedr massacre, which occurred the same day.
-He postulates that the Israeli Defense Forces attacked the signals intelligence collection ship to destroy any evidence of the massacre that it may have collected.
+He postulates that the Israel Defense Forces attacked the signals intelligence collection ship to destroy any evidence of the massacre that it may have collected.

 Criticisms

 Jefferson Adams in the International Journal of Intelligence and CounterIntelligence praised Spyfail (2023) but noted that Bamford did not address Cuba and was troubled by Bamford's attention to criticism of Israel, with 4 of the 9 chapters addressing Israel.
 Tim Weiner, writing in The New Republic, criticized Bamford's omission of what he described as successful US counterintelligence in the CIA's prediction that Russia was about to attack Ukraine.
-According to the Washington Report on Middle East Affairs, a publication regarded as critical of Israel and US policy, Bamford's book "ruffles all the right feathers" in reference to a negative assessment of the book by the Central Intelligence Agency and praises it for its critical view of Israel's intervention in United States politics.
+According to the Washington Report on Middle East Affairs, a publication regarded [by whom?] as critical of Israel and US policy, Bamford's book "ruffles all the right feathers" in reference to a negative assessment of the book by the Central Intelligence Agency and praises it for its critical view of Israel's intervention in United States politics.